amanshukla8481/Gagan_Kavach/README.md

 - Implement color-based selection instead of only black.
 - Add auto-fire mechanism based on object movement.
 - Integrate remote controls via GUI or mobile app.

----

-Let me know if you want me to generate the **actual markdown file**, or help you create a GitHub repo with this directly.
-Also, I can add a `requirements.txt` if you list your Python packages.